mor57/TalkengoRCAPI/README.md

 # TalkengoRCAPI

-# Resource Center API Manager with native English speakers and learning English easily and natuarlly.
+## Resource Center API Manager with native English speakers and learning English easily and natuarlly.

-# Nodejs with Express, RestAPI, MongoDB, passport-jwt(Json web token), Passport, multer, bcryptjs,
+> Nodejs with Express, RestAPI, MongoDB, passport-jwt(Json web token), Passport, multer, bcryptjs.

 > Starter template for projects that use Nodejs, ES6 Javascript.
 This project contains configuration for development and production deploy using webpack 4 module bundler and tools which _might_ be helpful